lezcano/expRNN/README.md

 ### Optimization step and general recommendations

 To optimize with orthogonal constraints we need two optimizers, one for the orthogonal parameters and one for the non orthogonal.
-We provide a convenience function called `get_parameters` that, given a model, it returns the parametrized parameters to be optimized (skew-symmetric in this case) and non orthogonal parameters (cf. [line 140 in `1_copying.py`][getparam]).
+We provide a convenience function called `get_parameters` that, given a model, it returns the parametrized parameters to be optimized (skew-symmetric in this case) and non orthogonal parameters (cf. [line 139 in `1_copying.py`][getparam]).
 In the conext of RNNs, we noticed empirically that having the lerning rate of the non-orthogonal parameters to be 10 times that of the orthogonal parameters yields the best performance.

-Finally, we just have to use the second helper function `parametrization_trick` which effectively implements the idea described in [Section 4.3][arxivcheap] in a general way.
-To use it, just pass the model and the loss object after having computing the loss of your model.
-This function will return a modified loss object (cf. [line 111 in `1_copying.py`][paramtrick]).
+Finally, we just have to use the second helper function, `parameters_updated(model)` which notifies the parametrized classes in the model that the parametrizations should be updated.
+To use it, just call it after `optim_orth.step()` (cf. [line 163 in `1_copying.py`][paramtrick]) or any other time that you update the parametrized weights of your model manually.

 These are the only two things that are needed to perform optimization with orthogonal constraints in your neural network.